molaruna/beta_suppression/README.md

   * Modify the configuration parameters in ```fun_cfg.m```
   * Code your own functions in place of ```fun_trialTimings.m```, ```fun_preprocessing.m```, or ```fun_plotNNMFclusters.m```
 * There is a bug in plot 5, this is will be resolved shortly.

+## License
+This software is open source and under an MIT license.